Preventive Cardiology: Statins

 - Liver disease

-- Organ transplant and take medicine to prevent transplant rejection
+- Organ transplant and take medication to prevent transplant rejection

 - Recent major surgery